couchbaselabs/iOS-Couchbase/README.md

 The build is finnicky, please follow these instructions exactly.
 Also, it hasn't been tested much with Xcode 4.
 Patches welcome!

-* check out this repository
+* Check out this repository
 * Fetch vendor code dependencies by running `git submodule init` and `git submodule update`
 * Open MobileCouchbase/MobileCouchbase.xcodeproj with Xcode
 * Set the build to Device and the target to MobileCouchbase